 Dr. Heather Fulton is a Registered Psychologist in British Columbia (#2075).
 She currently works full time as a Psychologist at the Burnaby Centre for Mental Health and Addictions (BCMHA).
 BCMHA is a publicly funded 6-9 month inpatient treatment centre for adults with severe, complex, concurrent mental health and substance use problems.
 Most clients have histories of homelessness and have exhausted all treatment options in their local health region before coming to BCMHA.
 At this facility Dr. Fulton helps to design and coordinate group programming, sees individual clients, consults with staff from various disciplines (e.g. Psychiatry, Nursing, Art Therapy, Spiritual Care) regarding care for clients.
 She is also involved in evaluating programming and teaching.

-- For information about services provided to Health Care and Helping Professionals please see For Professionals.
+For more information about services provided to Helping Professionals and Organizations please see For Professionals.

 For information on upcoming workshops, lectures and speaking events, please the Upcoming Events page.